IBM Cloud Docs

 Defect fix: Update Korean phonetic symbols in documentation

-Defect fix: In the documentation for Korean SPR symbols, two-character symbols for consonants are now enclosed in single quotes, making them a single symbol.
-Previously, they were shown as two separate symbols, without enclosing quotes.
+Defect fix: In the documentation for Korean SPR symbols, two-character symbols for consonants are now enclosed in single quotation marks, making them a single symbol.
+Previously, they were shown as two separate symbols, without enclosing quotation marks.
 For more information, see Consonants (Korean).

 Documentation updates for IBM SPR symbols